Negrini085/PhotoNim/docs/roadmap/geometry.md

 - ```proc newTransformation*(mat, inv_mat: Mat4f): Transformation``` is the most generic constructor procedure, gives as output a tkGeneric transformation and the user has to specify direct and inverse transformation matrices.

-Once you have initialized a transformation using one of the previously exposed constructor procedures, you can simply get the inverse one by calling ```proc inverse*(transf: Transformation): Transformation``` which creates a new transformation consistently exchanging transformation matrices.
+Once you have initialized a transformation using one of the previously listed constructor procedures, you can simply get the inverse one by calling ```proc inverse*(transf: Transformation): Transformation``` which creates a new transformation consistently exchanging transformation matrices.

-To apply the transformations defined previously, it is possible to use the ```apply``` procedure, which plays a crucial role in scenery creation and in the intersection analysis between light rays and different objects.
+To apply the transformations defined previously, it is possible to use the ```apply``` procedure, which plays a crucial role in the analysis of intersections between light rays and different objects.
-With the goal of having a high-performance ray tracer, we carried out some calculations explicitly in order to avoid doing a lot of useless multiplication such as in applying a scaling, which has a transformation matrix that has almost all entries equal to zero.
+With the goal of having a high-performance ray tracer, we carried out some calculations explicitly in order to avoid doing a lot of useless multiplication such as in applying a scaling, which has a transformation matrix that has only the principal diagonal non zero.

 ```nim
 proc apply*[T](transf: Transformation, x: T): T =
     case transf.kind
     of tkIdentity: return x